yitchoong/cloudapi/markdown/products-2.md

 deactivate ebao
 ```

 The first step in this sequence diagram is to get the list of applicable riders.
 There are a few options for using this information by the front end.
 As an example, it could display them as a list and pop-up a window for data entry when one of the riders is selected.
-Alternatively, the front end may require the user to add a new riders and then the rider list is used in a SELECT widget which allows the user to select from a dropdown list.
+Alternatively, the front end may require the user to add a new rider where the rider list is used in a SELECT widget which allows the user to select from a dropdown.
 In this example, we are assuming that the riders are displayed as list, and when selected, the required data input fields will be shown (i.e. the data input requirements are only shown when selected).

-From the sequence diagram above, do note that the applicable input fields are dynamically determined, just like the main product.
+From the sequence diagram above, do note that the required input fields are determined at run-time, just like the main product.
 Also similar to the main product, a call is made to calculate the premium after completing the data capture for the selected rider.

 Apart from calculating the premium and displaying the results to the user, the front end also makes another call to get the "new" list of attachable (applicable) riders (step 11).
 In this example, the rider 6501 has been selected and thus no longer in the list of attachable riders.
 This is because we are assuming that the attachable rider can only be attached once.
-In the product factory, it is possible to have riders that can be attached more than once.The thing to note here is that the list of attachable riders depends on the main product **and** the riders that are already selected.
+In the product factory, it is possible to have riders that can be attached more than once.The take away here is that the list of attachable riders depends on the main product **and** the riders that are already selected.
 As the list of selected riders has changed, there is a need to trigger another call to the product services to get the latest list of attachable riders.

 When the user is happy with the selected riders, validation is done to ensure that all the inputs for the selected riders are valid.
 Of course this validation can be done earlier, i.e. after the input for each of the selected rider is complete.
 The validation for each of the rider is similar to that of the main product, i.e. check that the sum assured is within range, the age limits are with range, and premiums are within range.